raonetwo/MaximizeToWorkspace/README.md

 Then press Alt + F2 and in the dialogue box press "r" (no quotes) and enter  to refresh the gnome session and verify that the extension has been enabled

+***

-This extension is best utilized with multi finger gestures are enabled e.g. using Fusuma
+This extension is best utilized with multi finger gestures are enabled e.g. using Fusuma.

+Or you can use keyboard shortcuts for quick navigation.

+***

 This has been tested on Ubuntu 19.10 on gnome version 3.34.2, contribution are accepted for following:
 1. Test it out other gnome shell versions and update metadata.json